 As you will see from the video, I use these clear cosmetic bags for absolutely everything.
 They are great for keeping things separated and organised.
 Not only do they prevent the contents of your bag getting covered in any sticky spillages, but it also makes grabbing bits you need for your bag easy too.

-Change of clothes for baby / toddler – I would recommend a full change of clothes for your little one.
+I would recommend a full change of clothes for your little one.
 Whether they are little and prone to the odd “poo-nami”, likely to get covered in food, or potty training and likely to have an accident, you will never regret having spares to hand.
 It can often be handy to have a sleepsuit with you for little ones, for those evenings when you are out a little later than anticipated and want to change them for bed before heading home.

-These are ideal for use over a chair when there is no highchair available, or to secure a yonnger baby into a highchair before they are sitting confidently.
+These are ideal for use over a chair when there is no highchair available, or to secure a younger baby into a highchair before they are sitting confidently.
 I got mine from JoJo Maman Bebe.

 I never leave the house without a little baby toy.
 A teething toy is a good idea.
 We have these teething keys which can be cooled in the freezer for when teething is especially bad.
 My little ones have always loved them and they are for more suitable than icing babies real keys to play with.

 I cannot recommend carrying around a small pack of flash card enough.
 Learning things like letter sounds, Phonics and blending is best done in short bursts, like when you are out and about and have to keep your little ones entertained, say when waiting for food in a cafe.
 I taught my children to read this way and it made things so much easier.
 For more about helping your children learn to read, check out this blog post about helping your children learn to read.